-CAMavor 1 Pension Fund (the CAMavor 1 or the Fund) is an open-ended contractual investment fund.
+CAMavor 2 Pension Fund (the CAMavor 2 or the Fund) is an open-ended contractual investment fund.
 The Fund represents a voluntary pension fund incorporated in the Republic of Armenia (RA).
 The Fund was incorporated on 30 April 2013 for an unlimited duration as an open-ended investment company under the laws of RA and under the decision 123-A by Central Bank of Armenia (CBA).

-The Fund's investment activities are managed by "Capital Asset Management" CJSC (the Manager) as an investment fund manager with granted license number 1.
+The Fund's investment activities are managed by "Capital Asset Management" cjsc (the Manager), license number - 1.
 The Fund's registered office is 7 Argishti, 1st floor office 101, Yerevan, Republic of Armenia.
 The only shareholder of the Manager is Tigran Karapetyan.

-The custodian of the Fund is VTB Bank (Armenia) CJSC.
+The custodian of the fund is VTB Bank (Armenia) CJSC.

 The investment objective of the Fund is to achieve consistent medium-term returns while safeguarding capital by investing in a diversified portfolio of equity securities, interest bearing securities and related derivatives in several currencies.
+The assets of the fund are mostly invested in securities listed on stock exchanges operating in Armenia, but they can also be invested in private securities.

-Fund assets may be invested in fixed-income securities including bonds issued by governments, corporations and municipalities.
-Fund investments may also include bank deposits up to 20% of fund assets, investment fund units up to 25% of fund assets, derivative instruments only for hedging purposes.
-Fund investments may also include foreign securities up to 50% of fund assets and foreign currency-denominated securities up to 50% of fund assets.
+Fund assets may be invested in fixed-income securities including bonds issued by governments, corporations, and municipalities, as well as in equity securities up to 25% of fund assets.
+Fund investments may also include bank deposits up to 20% of the Fund assets, investment fund units up to 25% of fund assets, derivative instruments only for hedging purposes.
+Fund investments may include foreign securities up to 50% of the Fund assets, and foreign currency-denominated securities up to 50% of the Fund assets.